Isaac Judah Loeb Rabinowitz

-Rabbi Isaac Judah Loeb Rabinowitz (1806 – June 17, 1851) was an 19th-century Lithuanian rabbi and scholar, known for his position at the Vilna rabbinate.
+Rabbi Isaac Judah Loeb Rabinowitz (1806 – June 17, 1851) was a 19th-century Lithuanian rabbi and scholar, known for his position at the Vilna rabbinate.

 R. Isaac Judah Loeb was born in Kreva, where his father, R. Shemariah Rabinowitz headed a Yeshiva, which had among its students; R. Samuel Strashun, R. Gershon Amsterdam and R. Tzvi Hirsch Katzenellenbogen.
 In his youth, he studied under the former students of the Vilna Gaon, and later became the Rosh Yeshiva of the Vilna Gaon Beth Midrash.
 Over the course of his life, he had many responsa addressed to him, and came to be regarded as a leading rabbinic authority of his age.
 He compiled twenty of the responsa addressed to him in manuscript form, which was published posthumously under the title "Darkei Teshuva".
 Alongside this, he had also written "Shivli ha-Leket", which was his novellae on the works of R. Asher ben Jehiel.
 Rabinowitz married Ethel (1810–1888), the daughter of R. Judel ha-Levi of Vilna, with whom he had six children;